Hanshin 5500 series

 The Hanshin 5500 series (阪神電鉄5500系, Hanshin Dentetsu 5500-kei) is a commuter electric multiple unit (EMU) train type operated by the private railway operator Hanshin Electric Railway in Japan since 1995.

 Design

 Manufactured to replace any previous train cars damaged by the January 1995 Great Hanshin earthquake, the design of the 5500 series is based on the earlier 8000 series trains.
 The 5500 series was the first variable-frequency drive-equipped train type to be introduced by the Hanshin Electric Railway.

 Operations

 Together with the sole 5550 series set, the 5500 series sets are used primarily on Hanshin Main Line services.

 Formation

 Mainline sets

 As of 1 April 2016, nine four-car sets are in service, formed as shown below.
 All cars are powered.

 The two intermediate (M1 and M2) cars are each fitted with one lozenge-type pantograph.

 Mukogawa Line sets

+The Mukogawa Line sets are formed as shown below.

 The 591x cars are each fitted with two single-arm pantographs.